Sick of the cheap gas station-flavored garbage that they sell on supermarket shelves?

 These two tips and scraps of knowledge are going to make a major impact on your overall flavor and smoothness of your coffee.

 Only use filtered water.
-Whatever your city water is doing isn’t enough: you’re going to need to get your own filtration system.
-I recommend getting ZeroWater Zp-010 water filter pitcher.
+Whatever your city water is doing isn’t enough; you’re going to need to get your own filtration system.
+I recommend getting a ZeroWater Zp-010 water filter pitcher.

 This includes a water quality meter so you can inspect the water without having to use individual test strips, which takes some of the annoyance out of preparing your water.